CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Linear Data Structures/README.md

 We will illustrate how to use some of the above described operations with an example.
 We have some students, and every one of them could have only one mark.
 We want to store the marks in a structure that would allow us to perform a **fast search by the student's name.**

-For this task we create a **hash-table** with initial capacity of 6.
+For this task we create a **dictionary** with initial capacity of 6.
 It will use the student names for keys, and their marks for values.
 We will add 6 sample students, and then we will check what's happening when we print their data on the console.
 Here is how the code for this example should look like:

 ```cs
 using System;